osmanaktas/warnme/README.md

-# Chrome alert application for Bittrex.
+# Chrome alert application for Bittrex

+It's easy to trade when you're working on a computer.

 Current version: 1

-It's easy to trade when you're working on a computer.

 ### Installation: